 Nonresident aliens are subject to gift and GST taxes for gifts of tangible property situated in the United States.
 Under certain circumstances, they are also subject to gift and GST taxes for gifts of intangible property.
-(See section 2501(a).)
+See section 2501(a).

-If you are a nonresident alien who made a gift subject to gift tax, you must file a gift tax return if: (a) you gave any gifts of future interests; or (b) your gifts of present interests to any donee other than your spouse total more than \$11,000; or (c) your outright gifts to your spouse who is not a U.S. citizen total more than \$110,000.
+If you are a nonresident alien who made a gift subject to gift tax, you must file a gift tax return if:

+- You gave any gifts of future interests, - Your gifts of present interests to any donee other than your spouse total more than \$11,000, or - Your outright gifts to your spouse who is not a U.S. citizen total more than \$114,000.